geoanalytic/gpstracker/README.rst

 ------------------------

 1. Clone this repository
-2. Copy env.example to .env and fill in your passwords, etc...
+2. Copy env.example to .env and change the secret key, add your domain name to ALLOWED_HOSTS
 3. Copy compose/nginx/dhparams.example.pem to compose/nginx/dhparams.pem and then generate a new set of keys::

     $ openssl dhparam -out /home/dave/cc_demo/cookie_cutter_demo/compose/nginx/dhparams.pem 2048